elusiveshiba/dogelytics/README.md

 ### Automated Setup (Recommended)

-Use the provided setup script for easy database initialization:
+Use the provided setup script for easy and secure database initialization:

 ```bash
 ./scripts/setup-auth-db.sh